-The programme is now, 2015/2016, in its third year.
-It is again supporting, as in 2013/2014 and 2014/2015, researchers in musicology or ethnomusicology at an intermediate stage of their academic careers (postdoctorates but not yet full professors with tenure) for short-term research visitorships.
-These visitorships have been advertised worldwide for each of the three years in March preceding the respective tenures; candidates have been selected by the Steering Committee.
-The visitorships are not appointments by or at the respective universities.
-The research visitors engage with the history and historiography of music in cultures of other continents, and/or with its interactions with western music history, and/or with the question of an intercontinental/global history of music.
-They use the visitorships to carry out further research on their special topics, or widen the purview of their studies.
-They communicate about their work with colleagues, students and the public.
+During the years of operation, the programme supported researchers in musicology or ethnomusicology at an intermediate stage of their academic careers (postdoctorates but not yet full professors with tenure) for short-term research visitorships.
+These visitorships were advertised worldwide for each of the three years in March preceding the respective tenures; candidates were selected by the Steering Committee.
+The visitorships were held at the collaborating institutions under the supervision of a Steering Committee member, but were not appointments by or at the respective universities.
+The research visitors engaged with the history and historiography of music in cultures of other continents, and/or with its interactions with western music history, and/or with the question of an intercontinental/global history of music.
+They used the visitorships to carry out further research on their special topics, or widen the purview of their studies, and communicated about their work with colleagues, students and the public.
+One of their tasks was to convene or co-convene an international workshop on their particular research area, held at one of the collaborating institutions and open to the general public.